Rotherhithe crossing

 Canary Wharf seen from Rotherhithe.
 The proposed crossing would provide a link between Rotherhithe on the south side of the Thames and Canary Wharf on the north.

 The Rotherhithe crossing is a proposed route for pedestrians and cyclists across the River Thames in London, England between Rotherhithe and Canary Wharf.

 A bridge was first proposed at this location by Sustrans in 2008.
 The construction contract was awarded to Atkins in 2018 and a vertical lift bridge design was selected in 2019.
-The project was paused in June of that year for budgetary reasons, Transport for London describing the construction of an opening bridge at the site as "complex" and unaffordable at that time.
-In July 2019 TFL made the decision to no longer progress a walking and cycling bridge between Rotherhithe and Canary Wharf due to costs and affordability, TfL has been carrying out further work to develop a more affordable proposal for a ferry crossing.
+The project was paused in June of that year for budgetary reasons, Transport for London (TfL) describing the construction of an opening bridge at the site as "complex" and unaffordable at that time.
+In July 2019 TfL made the decision to no longer progress a walking and cycling bridge between Rotherhithe and Canary Wharf due to costs and affordability, TfL has been carrying out further work to develop a more affordable proposal for a ferry crossing.

 Initial studies

 The project is listed in the 2014 National Infrastructure Plan and has received support from the former Mayor of London, Boris Johnson, and by the Mayor of London, Sadiq Khan.
-The crossing is listed in the Transport for London (TfL) 2015 consultation of new river crossings as "A pedestrian and cycle crossing linking Rotherhithe to Canary Wharf."
+The crossing is listed in the Transport for London 2015 consultation of new river crossings as "A pedestrian and cycle crossing linking Rotherhithe to Canary Wharf."

 Following the publication of Sustrans' feasibility study into a crossing at this location in 2016, it was reported that TfL, who had been working with Sustrans to develop this project, had plans to run a design competition later in 2016.
 Instead, however, initial market testing took place, with the actual procurement process later indicated to take place in 2017.

 TfL opened a public consultation on the crossing in November 2017.
 This sought public opinion on the preferred option of a moveable bridge, alongside alternatives including a tunnel but also an enhanced river ferry crossing.
 Public response to the consultation was in support of the crossing, with 93 per cent supporting proposals for any type of new crossing between Rotherhithe and Canary Wharf, and 85% supporting TfL's preferred option of a navigable bridge.
 A potential tunnel was perceived by the public as likely to have greater costs and environmental impact compared to a bridge, and a free ferry service seen as cheaper, though possibly less likely to encourage as many trips.